-Class will be held Mondays from May 16th to June 27th except for May 30th, which is a NYU holiday, from 6 pm to 9 pm.
+Class will be held Mondays from February 6th to March 27th (except for February 20th and March 13th) from 6 pm to 9 pm.
 We will take one 10 to 15-minute break during each class.

-A mid-term written assignment will be distributed at the end of the class on June $6^{th}$ and will be due on June $13^{th}$ at the beginning of class.
-The final written assignment will be distributed on the last day of class, June $27^{th}$ , and will be due no later than 6 pm on July $5^{th}$ .
+A mid-term written assignment will be distributed at the end of the class on February 13th and will be due on February 20th by 9pm.
+The final written assignment will be distributed on the last day of class, March 27th, and will be due no later than 6 pm on April 3rd.